-- Visits from representatives of the state survey agency and the Office of the State Long-Term Care Ombudsman. - Visits by relatives, friends and other individuals of your choice and at the time you choose. - Visits by organizations or individuals providing health, social, legal or other services. - Refuse visitors.
+- To visits from representatives of the state survey agency and the Office of the State Long-Term Care Ombudsman. - To visits by relatives, friends and other individuals of your choice and at the time you choose. - To visits by organizations or individuals providing health, social, legal or other services. - To refuse visitors.